Tatibara/frauenloop-personal-website/week_12/02_end_of_lesson/README.md

-## Plan
+## Report

-* Discuss Homework
+* Discussed Homework
-* Implement Context API for State Management
+* Implemented Context API for State Management
-* Intro into Atomic Design
+* Did presentation of the projects